Islamic Iran Solidarity Party

 Islamic Iran Solidarity Party (حزب همبستگی ایران اسلامی; Hezb-e Hambastegi-e Iran-e Eslami) is an Iranian reformist political party founded in 1998, by 10 members of Parliament of Iran.
-The party is a member of Council for coordinating the Reforms Front and publishes newspaper Hambastegi.
-Ali Asghar Ahmadi is the General Secretary, an office previously held by Ebrahim Asgharzadeh and Mohamadreza Raahchamani.
-They have supported Mohammad Khatami in 2001 election, Mehdi Karoubi in 2005 and Mir-Hossein Mousavi in 2009.
+The party is a member of Council for Coordinating the Reforms Front and publishes the newspaper Hambastegi.
+Ali Asghar Ahmadi is the general secretary, an office previously held by Ebrahim Asgharzadeh and Mohamadreza Raahchamani.
+They have supported Mohammad Khatami in the 2001 election, Mehdi Karoubi in 2005 and Mir-Hossein Mousavi in 2009.

-The party had some 50 seats in the Iranian Parliament during 2000–2004 and its fraction was headed by Qorban-Ali Qandahari.
+The party had some 50 seats in the Iranian Parliament during 2000–2004, and its fraction was headed by Qorban-Ali Qandahari.

 Platform

-The party's platform embraces pluralism and freedom of speech while favouring mixed economy.
-Its agenda is very similar to those of Islamic Iran Participation Front and the only difference between the two parties seems to be over "personal conflicts for leadership".
+The party's platform embraces pluralism and freedom of speech while favouring a mixed economy.
+Its agenda is very similar to that of the Islamic Iran Participation Front, and the only difference between the two parties seems to be over "personal conflicts for leadership".